eytienne87/my-portfolio/README.md

 # Portfolio

-A place where I put small projects that I do.
+A place where I put personal projects and components.